jlangch/venice/doc/readme/shell-shebang.md

 **Prerequisites**

 1. The Venice REPL must be installed
-2. The Venice version must be v1.12.26 or higher
-3. MacOS or Linux operating systems
+2. MacOS or Linux operating systems

 **Example: shebang-demo.venice**